ejson03/Medical-Chatbot/chatbot/data/nlu.md

 - you're absolutely right
 - you're right about that
 - I know that's right

-## intent:smalltalk_confirmation_yes
-- that's correct
-- it's fine
-- go ahead
-- sounds good
-- okay
-- yes
-- ok
-- okie dokie
-- sure
-- go for it
-- yeah
-- yea
-- do it
-- of course
-- I guess
-- correct
-- yeah sure
-- why not
-- please do
-- sure is
-- I agree
-- I don't mind
-- certainly
-- exactly
-- yes I agree
-- I think so
-- yes it is
-- right
-- okay then
-- yes of course
-- yes I do
-- that s okay
-- I do
-- yup
-- ya
-- oh yes
-- yes sure
-- obviously
-- k
-- sure why not
-- yeah right
-- yeah of course
-- absolutely
-- yes indeed
-- ok sure
-- ok yes
-- yes correct
-- ok thank you
-- sure thing
-- ye
-- confirm
-- yep
-- looks good
-- yes thank you
-- definitely
-- yes right
-- yes I would like to
-- alrighty
-- yes definitely
-- yeh
-- yes it is correct
-- yeah that's right
-- ok you can
-- yap
-- yes you may
-- confirmed
-- of course why not
-- yes that's fine
-- affirmative
-- yeah go ahead
-- yeah I'm sure
-- okay sounds good
-- okay that's fine
-- yeah exactly
-- that is ok
-- this is correct
-- ok go ahead
-- yes this is correct
-- nevermind its okay
-- okey
-- yes for sure
-- all right

 ## intent:smalltalk_agent_sure
 - are you sure